dragonGR/minhash/README.md

 ![app preview](https://raw.githubusercontent.com/dragonGR/minhash/master/images/preview.png)

 There is also a sample Node.js script that can be run with `node examples/index.js`.

-To run the test suite — `npm run test`.
 To compile and minify minhash.min.js — `npm run build`.